chaunceygardiner/weewx-loopdata/docs/windrose.md

   wasted legend entry, and one band holding most of the time is a monochrome rose.
-* **Top edge**: rare on purpose — around the speed you exceed only a few hours a year (the 99.5th percentile or so), so the darkest color flags genuinely notable wind rather than never appearing at all.
+* **Top edge**: rare on purpose — around the speed you exceed only a few hours a year (the 99.5th percentile or so), so the band at the bright end of the ramp flags genuinely notable wind rather than never appearing at all.
+(The sample page runs dim to bright with wind speed, where some windrose tools run the other way.)

+How many bands is up to you — the default six is the WRPLOT convention, not a limit.
+The sample page's palette holds six shades and samples them for however many bands you configure, so seven or eight get seven or eight distinct colours, calmest to windiest.
+Beyond eight or so the shades start to be hard to tell apart on a small dial, which is a better reason to stop than any rule.

 Round numbers in the report unit make the best legend.
 Iterating is cheap: changing the bands is just an edit and a weewxd restart — every period